aimparency/summits-polygon-contracts/readme.md

 ## compile and deploy contracts
 Change directory into the repo root.

 Copy `.env.example` to `.env`.
-You can leave the contents like they are for now.
+Set PRIVATE_KEY to your developer eth account's private key.

 First compile the contracts with `yarn hardhat compile`.